In a great TED talk recently a nerdy guy shared his spin on making a comeback.

 If everybody gets what you’re doing you are not pushing hard enough.
-If everyone is on board and sees what you see then you are not following your own mind and dreams.
+If everyone is on board and sees what you see when you are not following your own mind and dreams.

 There must be haters and naysayers otherwise you’re wasting your time.